 Why This Matters

 The authors below represent distinct literary movements and innovations that shaped Western literature for centuries.
-Don't just memorize titles and dates—know what literary technique each author pioneered, what social class or perspective they represented, and how their work connects to broader themes of religious allegory, social satire, gender dynamics, and national identity.
+Don't just memorize titles and dates.
+Know what literary technique each author pioneered, what social class or perspective they represented, and how their work connects to broader themes of religious allegory, social satire, gender dynamics, and national identity.
 When an FRQ asks you to analyze medieval literary conventions, these are your go-to examples.

 Vernacular Pioneers: Elevating National Languages

 These authors made the revolutionary choice to write in their native tongues rather than Latin, legitimizing vernacular languages as vehicles for serious literature.
-This shift democratized access to literature and helped forge national literary identities.
+This shift widened access to literature and helped forge national literary identities.

 Geoffrey Chaucer